European shares rise as inflation data raises prospect of ECB action

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Blaise Robinson and Laurence Frost; Editing by Mark Heinrich)
+Today’s European research round-up (Additional reporting by Blaise Robinson; Editing by Susan Fenton)